 The Stückemarkt expanded in 2003 to include authors from all over Europe, who were invited to submit theatre texts in their original languages.
 The presentation of new plays for an audience of theatre professionals was thus transformed into a competition for as yet unknown authors.
-Since then, a jury of experts sifts through hundreds of plays; and five to seven of them are presented as staged readings during the Theatertreffen.
+Since then, a jury of experts shifts through hundreds of plays; and five to seven of them are presented as staged readings during the Theatertreffen.

 Iris Laufenberg was the Theatertreffen’s director from 2003 to 2011, after Dieter Hansen had taken over the directorship in 2002.

 In 2005, the festival-newspaper was launched.
 Until 2008, it was created in cooperation with Berliner Zeitung and provided a critical accompaniment to the Theatertreffen.
-In 2009, this initiative went digital and the festival-newspaper became the TT-Blog.
+In 2009, this initiative went digital and the festival-newspaper became the Theatertreffen-Blog.
 Furthermore, the inclusion of English-speaking participants leads to a greater internationalisation of debates.

 Yvonne Büdenhözer has been the Theatertreffen’s director since 2012.